s-kust/python-backtesting-template/README.md

 - Buy the dip!

 They can't both be true.
+Let's establish the truth.

+The study utilized daily OHLC data from twelve popular ETFs listed in the `tickers_all` list.
+These ETFs include stocks, precious metals, and commodities.

+## Preliminary Analysis

 The file `customizable/add_features.py` contains a function called `add_features_v1_basic` intended to serve as an example and source of inspiration.
 This function includes the following code snippet, which adds a 200-day moving average and a 14-day Average True Range (ATR).